devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 `ps`{{execute}}

-But the above command will show only the process related to the session
+But the above command will show only the process related to this session which you logged in.